The New Breed of ATO Scammers

 - Legitimate ATO calls do not use pre-recorded messages

-- The ATO does not request payment through unusual methods like bitcoins and vouchers or direct payment in personal accounts.
+- The ATO does not request payment through unusual methods like bitcoins, vouchers, or direct payment in personal accounts.
 Payment methods are listed on their website and you should always confirm the payment details are correct before paying any amount.

 - The ATO will not send you an email or SMS asking you to click on any link.
 If you need to contact the ATO, independently search for their number to check if the contact is legitimate.